shariq027/scan-deps/README.md

 # scan-deps

-Project Overview:
+### Project Overview:

-This project was developed by Mohd Yasreeb Hussain & Syed Adil Shariq to help cybersecurity community.
+This project was developed by Mohd Yasreeb Hussain & Syed Adil Shariq to help the cybersecurity community.

 ## Quick Start